Pollora/documentation/taxonomies.md

 # Taxonomies

-Pollora offers three different ways to create custom taxonomies:
+Pollora offers two different ways to create custom taxonomies:

 1. **Using PHP Attributes (Recommended)** - A modern, declarative approach using PHP 8 attributes
 2. **Using the Configuration File** - Define taxonomies in the `config/taxonomies.php` file
-3. **Using the Taxonomy Class** - A fluent, object-oriented approach

 ## 1. Using PHP Attributes (Recommended)